cg3hci/XRSpotlight/README.md

-# ECARules4All
+# XRSpotlight

-Code repository for the implementation of the ECARules4All project
+Code repository for the implementation of the XRSpotlight project

-ECARules4All is a Unity package that enables users without coding knowledge to setup Virtual Reality worlds through Event-Condition Action rules (ECA), defined in natural language.
-The solution is based on templates that can be configured for creating the users' own experiences.
-The rules define the behaviour of each virtual object in the environment in isolation and its interaction with other objects.
-Once equipped with components supporting the runtime specification of behaviour rules, the XR environments offer a high degree of customization to end-users.

-For more information refer to the following link: https://cg3hci.dmi.unica.it/lab/en/projects/ecarules4all
+XRSpotlight is a Unity editor that enables users novice developers by curating a list of the XR interactions defined in a Unity scene and presenting them as rules in natural language.
+The support provided by XRSpotlight consists of three main features: (1) expressing interactions in natural language, (2) finding examples of similar interactions in the scene, and (3) copy-pasting interactions in a toolkit-agnostic way.

 ## Installation

 ### Prerequisites

-- The following packages installed from the Package manager:
+- The following packages installed:
-  - XR Interaction Toolkit;
+  - An XR Interaction Toolkit (MRTK 2.7 or SteamVR)
   - Universal RP;
-  - Oculus XR Plugin (for using Oculus Headsets).

 ### Configuration